-The CMU-owned lot off Filmore St. is available for visitors after 5 pm on weeknights and all day on the weekends.
+The CMU-owned Zebina Way lot off of Filmore St. is available for visitors after 5 pm on weeknights and all day on the weekends.
 Other efforts provide design solutions to improve the physical experience of S. Craig Street, and financial and technical support to operationalize and organize business owners.